 If your loved one is on an inpatient ward:

-To keep you, your loved ones and our staff safe and prevent the spread of coronavirus we have had to stop all visiting to our inpatient wards.
 We want to do what we can to help you keep in touch and stay connected with your loved ones during this difficult time.

 We would encourage using digital means like social media, phone calls and skype, emails and texts.